MTEL Test – Start Your MTEL Exam Prep Here…What You Need To Succeed

 The Massachusetts Tests for Educator Licensure (MTEL test) was developed in 1988 as part of an initiative for individuals seeking a teaching license for Pre-Kindergarten to grade 12.
 In 2004 the MTEL programs incorporated vocational technical and adult basic training certifications also.
 The MTEL tests are designed to determine if educators seeking an entry level position have adequate knowledge in the subject matter and can communicate effectively with students and parents.

-Go to: MTEL Practice Test Questions — for a FREE MTEL test prep report (by Michigan educators who passed).
+Go to: FREE MTEL Test Prep Report (by Michigan educators who passed).

 The contents of the MTEL exam has been developed in conjunction with Massachusetts educators, and other professionals involved in education.
 This assessment for Michigan teacher certification test content aligns with state licensing legislation, Massachusetts Vocational Technical Education Regulations, and the Basic Adult Education curriculum.